HighNESS Conceptual Design Report: Volume I: Introduction and Scientific Motivations

 Beyond the ESS monolith, the beamlines reside in the bunker, as referenced in~\cite{bunkerpaper}.
 The bunker serves as a crucial shielding area, enveloping the ESS monolith and shielding the instrument area from the significant ionizing radiation generated during operation.
 The shielding structure of the bunker consists of 3.5-meter-thick walls (see \cref{bunkersk}) constructed from heavy magnetite concrete, complemented by a roof of variable thickness, also composed of heavy concrete.

-\cref{bunkerpicture} shows the completed bunker in the instrument hall.
-After the bunker, the neutron instruments reach the instrument halls, as shown in \cref{essinstruments}.
-The instruments hall areas are located in the D01, D03, and E01 buildings. \cref{esslayout} shows the complete layout of the facility.
+\cref{bunkerpicture} shows the completed bunker in one of the instrument hall.
+After the bunker, the neutron beamlines reach the instrument halls, as shown in \cref{essinstruments}. \cref{esslayout} shows the complete layout of the facility.
+The instrument hall areas are located in the D01, D03, and E01 buildings.